wostzone/api-go/pkg/td/README-TD.md

 GET https://hub/things/{thingID}[/...]
 ```

-Note that this specification often assumes or suggests that Things are directly accessed, which is not allowed in WoST.
+Note1: the Mozilla specification often assumes or suggests that Things are directly accessed, which is not allowed in WoST.
 Therefore the implementation of this API in WoST MUST follow the following rules:
 1. The Thing address is that of the hub it is connected to.
 2. The full thing ID must be included in the API.
 The examples says 'lamp' where a Thing ID is a URN: "urn:zone:publisher:name" for example.
 3. The hub will update action href fields to point to the hub.

-The Mozilla API does not support queries.
+Note2: The Mozilla API does not support queries.

+Note3:the hubapi-go package provides a client implementation using MQTT.
+This is the most efficient way to communicate with the Hub.
+A http protocol binding for 3rd party clients is planned for the Hub.

 # WoST WebSocket API